YitongChen-Willow/CS61A-Project-Ant-Berkely-24Spring/README.md

 # CS61A-Project-Ant-Berkely-24Spring
-The third project in Berkely CS61A.
-It uses an object-oriented programming paradigm.
+The project is from Berkely CS61A (24Spring Edition).
+It utilizes an object-oriented programming paradigm.
+In this project, a tower defense game named Ants Vs. SomeBees is created.